Current Status As Of January 2020

 Journeymen is a volunteer-driven organization.
 Since becoming officially incorporated in 2011, we have had an active and fully operational board of directors.
-However, we are seeking to employ a part-time program director as we believe that consistent staffing will make it possible to develop and expand our programming for years to come.
+We believe that consistent staffing will make it possible to develop and expand our programming for years to come.
 At the beginning of 2019, we hired two Journeymen graduates as our part-time program and executive directors’.

 In 2019, the number of boys participating in our ongoing Journeymen groups (J-group) has tripled.
 We now have J-groups on Mondays and Tuesdays and are looking to add a third group this year.
 J-groups provide an opportunity for boys to check-in with each other and to support one other in a brave and intentional way.
 As our numbers continue to grow, we hope to partner with an organization that can provide a community space for these meetings.

 In 2015, over a dozen Boys To Men centers from the U.S. and Canada came together to found a national 501(c)3 Boys To Men, USA in an effort to bring group mentoring and rites of passage services to many more boys in the coming years.
-In 2016, Journeymen submitted to the national board a letter of alignment confirming our solidarity with this programmatic expansion and commitment to developing our programming right here in Asheville.
+In 2016, Journeymen submitted to the national board a letter of alignment confirming our solidarity with this programmatic expansion and commitment to developing our programming in Asheville and Raleigh.